All-time Favorite Video Games

 Over the years I have come across various graphic adventure games which are all top contenders for my favorite game lists, especially those on the portable consoles.
 I made a separate list for this, so please check it out if you are interested.

-Xenoblade is a game where I feel like no matter how succinctly I word my praise, it just won’t do it any justice — because the game is that DAMN good.
-Xenoblade is truly one of the most beautiful game I ever came across, which is amazing considering this was actually from the Wii-era, at a time where super high-definition graphics were still not quite the norm.
+Xenoblade is a game where I feel like no matter how succinctly I word my praise, it just won’t do it any justice — because the game is that damn good.
+Xenoblade is truly one of the most beautiful game I ever experienced, which is amazing considering this was actually from the Wii-era, at a time where super high-definition graphics were still not quite the norm.
 The open-world environment also means your adventures will take you through every nook and cranny of it’s majestic world.
 On top of that, Xenoblade also has a great story and a glorious set of soundtracks.
-Perfection may be a difficult thing to achieve but if you are looking for a “Perfect RPG”, I personally feel Xenoblade is the closest.
+Perfection may be difficult to achieve but if you are looking for a “Perfect RPG”, I personally feel Xenoblade is the closest possible thing.

 9. The Legend of Heroes

-Modern RPGs have really undergone quite some innovation over the years, The Legend of Heroes however still focuses on what makes traditional JRPGs shine, effortlessly creating a charming world that really feels alive thanks to their cast of endearing characters.
-Combine that with polished gameplay and excellent soundtracks, the series, especially the Trails in the Sky trilogy is really approaching into one of the greatest damn thing I have ever played.
+Modern RPGs have really undergone quite some innovation over the years, The Legend of Heroes however still focuses on what makes traditional JRPGs shine, effortlessly creating a charming world that really feels alive thanks to their endearing casts.
+Combine that with polished gameplay, excellent soundtracks and meticulous character developments, the series, especially the Trails in the Sky trilogy is really approaching into one of the greatest series I have ever played.

 10. Project Diva